 How much does assisted living cost per month in Alabama?

-Are assisted living costs rising in Alabama?
+Are assisted living costs in Alabama increasing each year?

 Methodology

-Pricing estimates are modeled using a range + midpoint planning framework anchored to statewide median data from the Genworth/CareScout Cost of Care Survey (2024 Edition).
+Pricing estimates are modeled using a range plus midpoint planning framework anchored to national industry data, including statewide median figures from the CareScout 2025 Cost of Care Survey (data collected July through November 2025, published March 2, 2026).

-State comparisons reflect the canonical median estimates used across SeniorCareCostGuide.
-Long-term projections are illustrative planning models based on standardized annual growth assumptions.
+State comparisons reflect standardized median estimates used across SeniorCareCostGuide.
+Long-term projections are illustrative planning models based on consistent annual growth assumptions and are intended for planning purposes only.

 Sources

-Last reviewed: March 2026.
+Last reviewed: May 2026.